 This guide explains what you need to know about the French social security system: who has to pay, how much, what is covered, and how to claim your benefits.

-Foreigners who are living and working in France must typically register and pay into French social security in exchange for certain government benefits, including healthcare.
-The French social security system, which the French familiarly call la Sécu, is divided into different categories, called régimes.
+Foreigners living and working in France must typically register and pay into French social security in exchange for certain government benefits, including healthcare.
+The French social security system, which the French familiarly call la Sécu, has different categories or régimes.

 There are five main elements to the French social security system:

 - the general scheme (régime général), which covers most employees and students;

 - the self-employed scheme (régime autonome) and sickness insurance;

 - special employee schemes (régimes spéciaux), for civil servants and military personnel, for example.

 Who pays French social security and what benefits apply?